 oil on panel, 1869

-Purchased with help from the National Lottery through the Heritage Lottery Fund, and Gallery supporters, 2008
+Purchased with help from the National Lottery Heritage Fund and Gallery supporters, 2008

 Sitterback to top

 - Mary Jane Seacole (née Grant) (1805-1881), Nurse, adventurer and writer.
 Sitter in 1 portrait.

 - I-Spy National Portrait Gallery, 2010, p.
 41

 - 100 Pioneering Women, p.
 67 Read entry

 Mary Jane Seacole (1805-81) was a pioneering nurse, adventurer and writer.
 Born in Jamaica, she is celebrated for her heroic nursing endeavours in the Crimea.
 As a woman of mixed race, she laboured under a double prejudice, but her reputation came to rival that of Florence Nightingale.
 Despite nursing experience, gained at a home for invalids that was run by her mother, and her extensive travels, the War Office refused her request to go to the Crimea as an army nurse.
 Instead she got there herself, helping establish the British Hotel in Balaclava as ‘a mess-table and comfortable quarters for sick and convalescent officers’.
 Her efforts on the battlefield, embattled and nursing the sick, led to her name ‘Mother Seacole’.
 By the time she returned to England in 1856, penniless and in poor health, her fame had spread through William Howard Russell’s letters to The Times about the Crimea, highlighting the suffering and parlous army conditions there, and praising Seacole’s ‘errand of mercy’.
 The following year, a Seacole benefit festival attracted thousands, and she published her memoir, Wonderful Adventures of Mrs Seacole in Many Lands.